German bond yields rise to five-week high as U.S. yields jump on Georgia count

 By Dhara Ranasinghe

-LONDON, Jan 6 (Reuters) - Germany's 10-year bond yields rose to their highest in almost five weeks on Wednesday, pushed up by a jump in U.S. Treasury yields, on expectations that a win for Democrats in a Senate runoff race in Georgia may signal more fiscal spending.
+LONDON, Jan 6 (Reuters) - Germany's 10-year bond yields rose to five-week highs on Wednesday, pushed up by a jump in U.S. Treasury yields as expectations rose that a win for Democrats in a Senate runoff race in Georgia may signal more fiscal spending.

-Democratic challenger Raphael Warnock won a hotly contested U.S. Senate race in Georgia over Republican incumbent Kelly Loeffler, TV networks and Edison Research projected.
-A second runoff remains undecided, leaving control of the Senate up in the air.
+Democrats won one hotly contested U.S. Senate race in Georgia and pulled ahead in a second, edging closer to control of the chamber and the power to advance Democratic President-elect Joe Biden's policy goals when he takes office this month.

-Democrats must win both contests to take control of the Senate, lifting the prospect of more fiscal stimulus and inflation -- a scenario that bond markets appeared to betting on.
+It was this scenario, suggesting further fiscal stimulus and inflation, that bond markets appeared to be betting on.

-As the U.S. 10-year Treasury yield rose above 1% US10YT=RR for the first time since March, with the yield curve at its steepest since 2017, Europe's borrowing headed higher in early trade.

-In Germany, the euro area's benchmark issuer, 10-year bond yields rose to -0.53% DE10YT=RR -- their highest in almost five weeks.
+Germany's benchmark 10-year bond yield rose to -0.53% DE10YT=RR, its highest level in around five weeks.
+It was set for its biggest one-day jump in two weeks.

-Most 10-year year bond yields across the euro zone were up around 4 to 5 basis points on the day IT10YT=RR.
-UK gilt yields touched a two-week high, a sign of the broader trend in world bond markets GB10YT=RR.
+Euro zone bond yields were broadly higher and UK gilt yields touched a two-week high GB10YT=RR, reflecting a trend in world bond markets led by U.S. bonds.

-"If market expectations of a double Democrat win in Georgia are confirmed, gains above 1% should be maintained," analysts at ING said, referring to the 10-year U.S. Treasury yield.
-"But it will feel more palatable later in Q1 when the worst of the Covid impact is behind us."
+The U.S. 10-year Treasury yield rose above 1% US10YT=RR for the first time since March and was up 8 basis points on the day.
+The U.S. yield curve was at its steepest since 2017.

+A key market gauge of long-term inflation expectations in the euro area, meanwhile, rose to 1.2871% -- the highest level since early 2020 EUIL5YF5Y=R.

-Bond strategists said the reflation trade evident in U.S. bond markets would probably be less pronounced in the euro area, where inflation was likely to be further depressed by weak economic activity, given renewed restrictions to contain the coronavirus.
+Bond strategists said the reflation trade evident in U.S. markets would likely be less pronounced in the euro area, where inflation was likely to be further depressed by weak economic activity, given renewed restrictions to contain the coronavirus.

+Indeed, economic activity in the bloc contracted more sharply than previously thought at the end of 2020.
+It could get worse as renewed lockdown restrictions hit the bloc's dominant service industry, a survey showed.

+IHS Markit's final December Composite Purchasing Managers' Index, seen as a good gauge of economic health, rose to 49.1 from November's 45.3 but was below a flash reading of 49.8.
+Anything below 50 indicates contraction.

 US, German 10-year bond yieldshttps://tmsnrt.rs/396aI1t